skyvers/Aged-care/readme.md

 Now, I will take you step by step creation of application:

-- Click on Add button
+- Click on the Add button
   ![Add Button](doc_src_img/chapter1/1.png "Add Button")
 - Enter the name of App and email address
   ![Name and Email](doc_src_img/chapter1/2.png "Name and Email")
-- Click on save
-  After that start build Data Design
+- Click on save, after that start build Data Design
 - Click on Data Design to add the Documents
   ![Data Design](doc_src_img/chapter1/3.jpg "Data Design")
 - Add all information as shown below and click on Zoom out